Guilherme-Mamede/Pizza-Project/README.md

-# Drums Project created on Javascript
+# Pizza Project created on Javascript

 See how it works in this link: https://pizza-project-two.vercel.app/